 Consumer demand for mobile coupons is on the rise.
 When we surveyed 1,204 U.S. consumers for our 2018 Mobile Coupon Survey, nearly half said they prefer mobile coupons to paper.

 Mobile coupons create a sense of urgency, helping retailers to drive short-term spikes in revenue, and they give marketers new opportunities to collect data, track usage, and target the right customers.
-But how do you build a successful mobile coupon strategy?
+But how do you build a successful mobile coupon marketing strategy?
 Here are five tips based on our research.

-1. Send coupons in text messages
+1. Send SMS coupons via promotion text messages

 Interestingly, 57% of consumers prefer to receive a mobile coupon in a text message – accessible via a link.